risinglf/groupdocs-ruby/README.md

 Reference to [this page](http://rubydoc.info/gems/groupdocs) for docs and examples.

+There is rather exhaustive documentation about internal SDK structure at [wiki page](https://github.com/groupdocs/groupdocs-ruby/wiki/Documentation-&-Guide).

 There are also some examples in [repository](https://github.com/groupdocs/groupdocs-ruby/tree/master/examples) and on [wiki](https://github.com/groupdocs/groupdocs-ruby/wiki)

 ### Entities